nilssonfilip1996/ObjectTracking/README.md

 * [Setup](#setup)

 ## General information
-A combination of marker tracking technology and depth sensing is used for tracking 2Dmarkers as well as a single player in a tabletop environment.
+A combination of marker tracking technology and depth sensing is used for tracking 2D markers as well as a single player in a tabletop environment.
 The system categorizes and stores basic events such as placing, removing, and changing the location of a 2D marker as well as logging a player’s rotation in relation to the table.

 ## Dependencies
 * pykinect2 library